-Beppo Levi was extremely active in Rosario, and the new responsibilities which he happily embraced right from the very beginning of the job gave more satisfaction to his life in emigration than one would expect.7 Apart from organizing and managing the Institute (assisted by Luis A. Santaló) he founded and edited a journal and a book series of his institute.
-The journal appeared for the first time already in 1939, and as of 1941 was called Mathematicæ Notæ (Boletin dej Instituto de Matematica).
-Roughly one-third of Beppo Levi's publications are in Spanish.
-These are his papers from the Argentinian period, many of which appeared in Mathematicæ Notæ.
+Beppo Levi was extremely active in Rosario.
+Apart from organizing and managing the Institute (assisted by Luis A. Santal) he founded and edited a journal and a book series of his institute.
+The journal appeared for the first time already in 1939, and as of 1941 was called Mathematicæ Notæ (Boletin del Instituto de Matematica).
+Roughly one third of Beppo Levi's publications are in Spanish.
+These are his papers from the Argentinian period, many of which appeared in the Math.
+Notæ.
 Beppo Levi continued teaching at Rosario until the age of 84.

-In 1956 (shortly before he turned 81) he was awarded the Italian Premio Feltrinelli.
-Unfortunately the official text of the prize committee [Segre 1956] shows a somewhat uncertain appreciation of some of Beppo Levi's works.
-At the end of the evaluation the committee of this prize for Italian citizens congratulates itself that Beppo Levi has highly honored the name of Italy by his work in Argentina ...
+In 1956, shortly before he turned 81, he was awarded the Italian Premio Feltrinelli.
+Unfortunately the official text of the prize committee [Segre 1956] shows a somewhat insecure appreciation of some of Beppo Levi's works.
+At the end of the evaluation the committee of this prize for Italian citizens congratulates itself that Beppo Levi has highly honoured the name of Italy by his working in Argentina ...

-Beppo Levi died on 28 August 1961, 86 years old, in Rosario, where his institute is now named after him.
+Beppo Levi died on 28 August 1961, 86 years old, in Rosario where his institute is now named after him.
 He was probably the shortest mathematician in our century, with the longest professional activity.